nazifekirca/nazifekirca.github.io/_posts/2022-01-08-Built-An-Awesome-Website-For-Free.md

 ### Why

-While companies are desperately looking for tech talent, many people are either unemployed or they work in unfullfilling jobs.
+While companies are desperately looking for tech talent, many people are either unemployed or they work in unfulfilling jobs.
 We want to be the match maker between these two parties.

 ### How